BOOKS

 Suparna lived the first half of her life in Kolkata, India, then travelled with her globe-trotting husband, setting up home in a different corner of the world every few years - in New Delhi (India), in Richmond, Virginia (USA), in Fontainebleau (France), in Singapore, before moving back to India.
 Her stint away from home gave her a different perspective - the sheer charm of it became apparent.
-The reflections of those times, away from home and family, resulted in her first novel The All Bengali Crime Detectives (Rupa) - a cosy detective mystery, where four recently retired men take to solving neighbourhood crimes.
-This was followed by the sequel - The Mysterious Death of Probhat Sanyal.
-Her musical play Anand and Benaifer has been staged in Mumbai and Bengaluru.
+The reflections of those times, away from home and family, resulted in her first novel, The All Bengali Crime Detectives (Rupa) - a cosy detective mystery, where four recently retired men take to solving neighbourhood crimes.
+This was followed by the sequel, The Mysterious Death of Probhat Sanyal.
+Her musical play, Anand and Benaifer, has been staged in Mumbai and Bengaluru.
+Her first Bengali murder mystery, Haradhoner Doshti Chhele, written for the audio format, crossed 1 million views on YouTube in a few short days and received rave reviews and comments.

 When she is not plotting murder, she spends her time reading, listening to classical music or meditating.
 She currently lives in Bengaluru with her husband and daughter.